William Lingard

-William Redworth Needham (1837–1927), better known by the stage name of William Horace Lingard, was a 19th century English comic singer and actor.
+William Redworth Needham (1837–1927), better known by the stage name of William Horace Lingard, was a 19th century American comic singer.

 Early life and marriages

 William Horace Lingard is the stage name of William Redworth Needham, who was christened in Oakham, England on 27 May 1837, son of George Gilson Needham, a baker, and wife Sarah.
 However, his parents moved their family to London by 1840.

 On 3 April 1860, under the name of William Thomas, at St Anne, Limehouse, London, he married Amelia Martha Flint (1836–1903).
 Amelia was also a professional actor under the stage name "Miss Minnie Foster".
 Together they had a child, William Harry Thomas (1861–1941), born on 7 November 1861.
 William Harry later became an actor, known professionally as "Horace Lingard junior".

 However, the marriage with Amelia Flint fell apart soon afterwards and Lingard bigamously married 19 year old Alice Dunning (1845–1897) at Bristol in June 1866.
 A decade later, in 1877, Amelia successfully sued Lingard for divorce on the grounds of proven adultery.
 She was also awarded custody of her child.
 Amelia later married an East London engineer, William Musto (1828–1896), in 1878.
 Together they ran the White Horse Tavern in Mile End Old Town, London, in the 1890s.

 On 11 August 1883, Lingard (still calling himself a "bachelor") married Alice Dunning legally at Holy Trinity, Grays Inn Road, London.
 The witnesses on this occasion were Alice's sister Harriet Sarah Dunning and her husband Davison Dalziel.